Palantir: Palantir Foundry

 Palantir Foundry is a software platform offered for use in commercial and civil government sectors.
-It was popularized for use in the health sector by its use within the National Covid Cohort Collaborative, a secure enclave of Electronic Health Records from across the United States that produced hundreds of scientific manuscripts and won the NIH/FASEB Dataworks Grand Prize.
+Foundry gained prominence in healthcare through deployment in the National COVID Cohort Collaborative, a federated network of electronic health records.
+Research using this platform generated extensive peer-reviewed publications and won the NIH/FASEB Dataworks Grand Prize.
 NHS England also used Foundry in dealing with the COVID-19 pandemic to analyze the operation of the vaccination program.
-In June 2021, Foxglove, a tech-justice nonprofit, started a campaign against the company because "Their background has generally been in contracts where people are harmed, not healed."
-Supporting the campaign, Clive Lewis MP said Palantir had an "appalling track record".

-As of 2022, Foundry was also used for the administration of the UK Homes for Ukraine program to give caseworkers employed by local authorities access to data held by the Department for Levelling Up, Housing and Communities and Home Office.

-In November 2023, NHS England awarded Palantir a 7-year contract for a federated data platform to access data from different systems through a single system, worth £330 million, criticized by the British Medical Association, Doctors Association UK and cybersecurity professionals.
-In 2024, medical professionals picketed outside NHS England HQ, demanding cancellation of the deal.
+As of 2022, Foundry was also used for the administration of the UK Homes for Ukraine program to give caseworkers employed by local authorities access to data held by the Department for Levelling Up, Housing and Communities and the Home Office.
+In November 2023, NHS England awarded Palantir a seven-year contract valued at £330 million to design and operate a Federated Data Platform connecting patient data across England's healthcare system.
+The contract was immediately criticized by the British Medical Association, The Doctors' Association UK, and cybersecurity professionals, citing concerns about patient data privacy, procurement transparency, and Palantir's commercial contracts with the Israel Defense Forces.
+NHS England originally published the contract in December 2023 with more than 70% of its pages redacted, prompting legal action that resulted in its republication with partial disclosure.
+In 2024, medical professionals picketed outside NHS England HQ, demanding the deal's cancellation.
 As of May 2025, four US federal agencies, including the Department of Homeland Security and the Department of Health and Human Services, used Foundry.

 Other products

 The company has been involved in a number of business and consumer products, designing in part or in whole.
-For example, in 2014, it premiered Insightics, which according to the Wall Street Journal "extracts customer spending and demographic information from merchants' credit-card records".
+For example, in 2014, it premiered Insightics, which according to The Wall Street Journal "extracts customer spending and demographic information from merchants' credit-card records".
 It was created in tandem with credit processing company First Data.

 Artificial Intelligence Platform (AIP)

 In April 2023, the company launched Artificial Intelligence Platform (AIP), which integrates large language models into privately operated networks.
 The company demonstrated its use in war, where a military operator could deploy operations and receive responses via an AI chatbot.
-Citing potential risks of generative artificial intelligence, Karp said the product would not let the AI independently carry out targeting operations, but would require human oversight.
+Citing potential risks of generative AI, Karp said the product would not let the AI independently carry out targeting operations, but would require human oversight.
 Commercial companies have also used AIP across many domains.
 Applications include infrastructure planning, network analysis, and resource allocation.

 AIP lets users create LLMs called "agents" through a graphical user interface.
 Agents can interact with a digital representation of a company's business known as an ontology.
 This lets the models access an organization's documents and other external resources.
 Users can define output schemas and test cases to validate AI-generated responses.
 AIP comes with a library of templates that can be extended by clients.
 Palantir also offers five-day boot camps to onboard prospective customers.
 Palantir hosts an annual AIPCon conference featuring demos from existing customers.